What It’s Like to Be a 13 Year Old Today

 Although the film didn’t discuss it, Kayla and her father (as well as parents in general) would have benefitted from a discussion about how to use that open communication to talk about her device habits.
 A whole world of gray exists between unfettered access and not having a cell phone at all.
 Each family is different.
 For some, monitoring services like Bark are a big help.
 Others require agreed-upon rules like no phones in the bedroom or at the dinner table.

-At Bark, we know that parenting the first generation of digital natives is challenging, and vastly different from our own experiences as children.
+At Bark, we know that parenting the first generation of digital natives is challenging, and vastly different from our own experiences as 13 year old children.
 Fortunately, you’re not alone on this journey.
 The same technology that makes parenting kids challenging can also help make it easier.
 Monitoring services like Bark and online communities like Parenting In A Tech World on Facebook provide valuable insight and strategies that can help foster better communication and relationships as you raise your children in today’s digital age.